nityadev/BUILD25-LAB334/README.md

 1. Familiarity with Python → and usage of Jupyter notebooks
 1. Familiarity with Generative AI → basic tools and concepts

----

-## Content Tracks

-!!! info "IN-VENUE PARTICIPANTS: Prioritize completing the Workshop track before exploring Homework labs"

-The content is structured in two parts:

-1. A core **Workshop Track** that can be completed in under an hour (e.g., in-venue)
-1. A bonus **Homework Track** that can be completed at home (i.e., at your own pace)

-Doing the homework track will require you to **have your own subscription** to work on at home.
-The instructions will show you how to fork the repo to get a personal copy, to continue working on at home.

----
+_An Azure subscription pre-provisioned with the required models and application infrastructure will be made available to Microsoft Build Lab 334 attendees in-venue, for the duration of the session._

 ## Self-Guided: Quickstart

-Working on the lab at home with your own Azure subscription?
-Then use these instructions to get started.
+To get started on this lab at home, follow these steps:

-1. Fork this repo to your GitHub profile - this is your sandbox
+1. Fork this repo to your personal profile
+1. Launch GitHub Codespaces - wait till ready
-    1. Open the fork in a new browser tab - keep this open (_Tab 1_)
+1. Open the VS Code terminal in codespaces
-    1. Click the green **Code** dropdown - select the **Codespaces** tab
-    1. Click the **Create codespaces on main** - it opens a new tab
-1. Wait for **GitHub Codespaces** to load - keep this open (_Tab 2_)
-    1. Wait for VS Code Terminal to activate - type `mkdocs serve > /dev/null 2>&1 &`
+1. Run `mkdocs serve > /dev/null 2>&1 &`
-    1. Wait for a pop-up dialog - select the **Browser** option
-1. You should see a new browser tab with an Instruction guide
-    1. Select the **`1 Workshop`** menu option - keep this open (_Tab 3_)
+1. Select the browser option in the pop-up dialog

-**You are now ready to start the labs**

-- Select the **I am a self-guided learner** tab.
-- Follow instructions from here to complete the labs.

----
+**You will see a preview of the instruction guide in a new tab**.
+Click the "Workshop" menu item - and get started.

 ## Questions & Feedback